 The Literacy Studies Ph.D.
 Program requires students to demonstrate proficiency in the application of research skills.
-Doctoral seminars will involve reviews of model studies for the purpose of evaluating the research design methodology selected to address the specific hypothesis.
-Statistical methods and tools will be acquired in one required course in advanced statistics (this builds upon an additional graduate level course in statistics as a prerequisite for a total of two graduate courses in statistics).
+Statistical methods and tools will be acquired in two required courses in advanced statistics.
 Students with professional interests in statistics and measurement may take additional courses as part of the specialization in literacy measurement & analysis.